-This course is designed to provide an orientation to several international organizations, and particularly the United Nations.
-The course is intended to teach students about the history, functional roles, and decision-making processes within selected international organizations.
-Students will encounter global problems such as economic, environmental, human rights, and security issues and will carefully study specific international treaties, conventions, and legal interpretations that address those problems.
+This course is designed to provide an orientation to several international organizations, particularly the United Nations.
+The course is intended to teach students about the history, functional roles and decision-making processes within selected international organizations.
+Students will encounter global problems such as economic, environmental, human rights and security issues, and will carefully study specific international treaties, conventions and legal interpretations that address those problems.
 POL 306 recommended.

 POL 314 Classical Political Thought

-In this course we will examine political philosophy from its birth in Ancient Greece to the dawn of modernity.
+In this course we will examine political philosophy from its birth in ancient Greece to the dawn of modernity.
 Specific attention will be given to the works of Plato, Aristotle and Machiavelli.
-Throughout we will explore the relationship between philosophy and politics, reason and passion, and the individual and the community.
+Throughout, we will explore the relationship between philosophy and politics, reason and passion, and the individual and the community.
 We will ask such questions as: What is justice?
 What is the best form of government?
 What does the citizen owe to the political community?
-Spring or Fall Term, alternate years.

 This course focuses on the nature and purpose of political association as it has been understood since the birth of modernity in the 16th century through the present day.
-Specifically, we will study five movements which characterize the modern and postmodern theoretical and political world: Liberalism, Conservatism, Socialism, Feminism and Post-Modernism.
+Specifically, we will study five movements that characterize the modern and postmodern theoretical and political world: liberalism, conservatism, socialism, feminism and post-modernism.
 We will read selections from John Locke, Edmund Burke, Karl Marx, John Rawls, Catherine MacKinnon and Richard Rorty.
-Each of these thinkers offers a different and enlightening, yet distinctly modern/contemporary perspective, on the human political condition.
-Spring Term.
+Each of these thinkers offers a different enlightening, yet distinctly modern/contemporary, perspective on the human political condition.

 POL 319 American Political Thought

 American political thought reflects the revolutionary attempt to balance the traditional political goal of order with the call for individual liberty.
-This attempt to balance order with liberty revealed another possible value for politics—equality.
+This attempt to balance order with liberty revealed another possible value for politics-–equality.
 The history of American political thought, and American political practice, is a history of an attempt to balance order with liberty and liberty with equality.
-In this course, we will examine a variety of American voices, key texts and movements, which have helped to shape this evolution.
+In this course, we will examine a variety of American voices, key texts and movements that have helped to shape this evolution.
 This entails an examination of American statespersons as well as American political philosophers.
-Fall Term.

 POL 320 Congress